Travel Grants for 2016 International Congress of Psychology Awarded to 18 Psychology Students and Professionals

 Building Infrastructure two-page report-in-brief (PDF).
 The full report may be purchased or downloaded free from National Academies Press.
 Culture Matters is also available from NAP.

 The 31st International Congress of Psychology

-The 31st International Congress of Psychology, the flagship event in international psychology, will be held July 24-29, 2016, in Yokohama, Japan.
+The 31st International Congress of Psychology, the flagship event in international psychology, was held July 24-29, 2016, in Yokohama, Japan.
 ICP brings together scientists, practitioners, students, and other professionals interested in behavior under the aegis of the IUPsyS, the voice of international psychology.
 For more details, please visit the Congress website.

 Highlights from IUPsyS General Assembly

 The IUPsyS General Assembly (GA) held its biennial meeting at the International Congress of Applied Psychology (ICAP), July 10, 2014, in Paris, France.
 Sonia Suchday, Pace University, chaired the delegation.
 Pam Flattau, IDA Science and Technology Policy Institute, served as second delegate.
 For a brief report of the GA, please see Activities and Events.